emileDesmaili/emileDesmaili.github.io/_pages/about.md

 **Academic Interests**
 ---

 The more I study, the less I know... right now: applications of deep learning to image & sound, and pure mathematics

 **General Interests**
 ---

-Arthouse Cinema, Jazz Guitar, Indie Music, Running, Modern American Literature, Anime & Manga, _+whatever Kevin Feige is cooking with the MCU_
+Arthouse Cinema, Jazz Guitar, Indie Music, Running, Modern American Literature, Anime & Manga _+ whatever Kevin Feige is cooking with the MCU_